On healthcare progress and social unification

 So, what if we let the Dot AI take over?

-Secondly, the controllable elements of developing individual robustness and weakness (Healthcare) are fundamentally a matter of the individual free will chosen to be expressed within their reality.
-This free will exists within the spectrum of “choices known over choices available” that gives rise to innovation inequality.
-My position is that AI cannot ethically and legally tell us prospectively what will be “right or wrong”, it can only tell us what would better for us individually and offer physicians and patients additional choices.
+Secondly, the controllable elements of developing individual robustness and weakness (Healthcare) are fundamentally a matter of the individual’s free will, chosen to be expressed within the context of their reality.
+This free will exists within the spectrum of “choices known over choices available” and it is the distribution of the choices available that gives rise to innovation inequality.
+My position is that AI cannot ethically and legally tell us prospectively what will be “right or wrong”, it can only tell us what would better for us individually and within our context, and offer physicians and patients additional choices.
 This requires a cultural and linguistic adaptation within the broader healthcare culture, but seems eminently feasible.
-We know health requires robustness and that robustness requires challenge and rest on circumstance-appropriate terms.
+We know health requires robustness and that robustness requires both energy, challenge and rest on circumstance-appropriate terms.
 This is known data within the context of healing and epidemiology.
 Simultaneously, challenge and rest are physiologically measurable, knowable and correlable.
 As such, a Dot-AI product that is motivated with the knowledge on behaviours and therapies to achieve the physiological states that correlate to prospective robustness, can only refine for choices and improve within that knowledge.

-With this I then end this essay asking the reader, is this correct? and are there further implications missed here?
+With this, I then end this essay asking the reader, can this be correct?
+And are there further implications perhaps missed here?

 I look forward to reading your thoughts.